-Recognising that high demand for Ethereum mainnet has increased transaction fees and congestion, Polygon's solutions are intended to expand capacity and dramatically reduce transaction costs for users.
-Founded as Matic Network in 2017, the project completed a rebrand in February 2021 to its current name, although keeping the name of its token, MATIC, consistent throughout.
+Recognizing that high demand for Ethereum mainnet has increased transaction fees and congestion, Polygon's solutions are intended to expand capacity and dramatically reduce transaction costs for users.
+Founded as Matic Network in 2017, the project completed a rebrand in February 2021 to its current name, keeping the name of its token, MATIC, consistent throughout.

 From a user perspective, the main element of the Polygon project is likely to be the Polygon Proof of Stake (PoS) network.
 This is a sidechain: its own network, distinct from Ethereum mainnet, although accessible via bridges (see Using bridges below).

 In addition to the PoS, the Polygon team is also working on several layer 2 (L2) networks, which are in varying stages of development, and which you can find under the 'Solutions' tab on their homepage.
-It also has a highly active ecosystem of dapps, including DeFi, gaming, and NFTs — all recorded at awesomepolygon.
+It also has a highly active ecosystem of dapps, including DeFi, gaming, and NFTs — all recorded here.

 - ERC-20 MATIC on Ethereum is more useful for staking or delegation.

 - MATIC on Polygon is more useful if you want to make transactions on Polygon mainnet.
 This includes interacting with dapps.

 If you send MATIC from one MetaMask wallet to another without bridging, you will not lose the tokens.
 This is because MetaMask supports both networks.
 Just make sure you have the right network selected and that you have the token added, and your tokens will be visible.